 We offer two options for majors that wish to specialize.
 A Pre-Medicine Option helps students interested in a career in the medical field to prepare for professional school.
 The Aquatic Microbiology Option provides students interested in environmental sciences with a background in the microbial processes of aquatic systems and prepares them for careers in environmental resource fields in industry, government and academia.

 Faculty in the department address environmental and medical problems by studying these organisms at the scale of the cell, the host and the environment.
 Researchers in human health study bacterial communication, microbiome evolution and function, foodborne illnesses and intracellular pathogens.
 Environmental researchers study the effects of microbes on the health of fish populations and coral reefs, cycling of cyanobacterial blooms, aquatic food webs and systems biology of ocean bacteria.
 We encourage our majors to take advantage of the many opportunities available for undergraduate research.

 MICROBIOLOGY LEARNING OUTCOMES

-B. Students will gain and demonstrate competency in laboratory safety and in routine and specialized microbiological laboratory skills applicable to microbiological research or clinical methods, including accurately reporting observations and analysis.
+B. Demonstrate competency in routine and specialized microbiological laboratory skills applicable to microbiological research or clinical methods, including laboratory safety and accurately reporting observations and analysis.

-C. Students will communicate scientific concepts, experimental results and analytical arguments clearly and concisely, both verbally and in writing.
+C. Communicate scientific concepts, experimental results and analytical arguments clearly and concisely, both verbally and in writing.